vkuehn/python-try/README.md

   - fix README.md
   - run ruff
   - run prettier
+- Pipelines

-more to come once I understand all of it
+  - on-release-main - use mkdocs to publish documentation on [GitPages](https://vkuehn.github.io/python-try/) more to come once I understand all of it

 # ToDo